When you remove all the filler foods from your diet (grains, legumes and nearly everything processed), real food can get expensive.

 - Buy in Bulk (for produce and meats): Shop Costco, Sam's Club, your local big-box stores and farmer's markets to buy in bulk.
 Check with local farms and/or butcher shops to buy 1/4 or 1/2 cow (a large chest freezer is essential for this) and/or split large meat orders with family or friends.
-Often the price can be substantially less per pound/kilo of meat.
+Often the price can be substantially less per pound/kilo of meat than purchasing it separately.

 - Cook at Home: Cooking at home will always be less expensive than eating at restaurants, plus you have leftovers to use in other recipes, for easy lunches and to freeze.

-- Buy Only The Basics: Instead of buying pre-seasoned, pre-prepped foods, go for the whole food and prep at home.
+- Buy Only The Basics: Instead of buying pre-seasoned, pre-prepped foods, pre-packaged foods, go for the whole food and prep at home.
 Chances are that the whole food is cheaper, and you'll likely avoid nasty additives.
-This even goes for pre-shredded cheeses that can have additives to prevent sticking.
-Pre-shredded costs more and is higher carb than the same block cheese.
+This applies for riced vegetables, pre-shredded cheeses that can have additives to prevent sticking and other "convenience"foods .
+The pre-prepped will cost more and can often contain sneaky ingredients.

 - Watch For Sales: Cut coupons and watch the Sunday newspaper for low-carb and protein options.
-Sign up for online promotions from Thrive Market and other online retailers.
+Sign up for online promotions from Thrive Market, Zaycon Fresh and other online retailers.
 When you find a great deal, buy in bulk.

-- Buy Less Expensive Cuts of Meat: The slow cooker should be your best friend.
+- Buy Less Expensive Cuts of Meat: The slow cooker, pressure cooker and/or Sous-Vide should be your best friend.
 I've been buying Beef Shanks, which are heavy leg muscle with a ton of connective tissue.
 Shanks make amazing bone broth with lots of nutritious gelatin, have plenty of meat for a meal or two, plus the bonus of great cross-cut leg bones for marrow.

 - Buy Alternative Protein Sources: Organ meats/offal (liver being the most accepted of these), beef shank (I really like these!), whole chicken, sardines, pickled herring and tuna may be less expensive than your standard cuts.
 I have to reiterate the bonus for beef shanks and whole chickens in particular, is that you have meat AND bones to make bone broth.
 Use EVERY part!